Perfect Patio Furniture

 Sometimes looking at the blank canvas of a patio or deck may leave you feeling overwhelmed with possibilities.
 Here too is where an outdoor furniture expert can come in handy.
 Vaughan evaluates her customers’ needs, and questions them about how they envision themselves using the space.
 “If you purchase your furniture from a specialty store, you will get help,” she says.
 “I ask customers what they want.
 Do they want a seating, dining or conversation area, or do they want a fire pit?
 There are lots of options depending on what they are trying to accomplish.”
 She also suggests that buyers should consider the amount of walking space needed in the area, and that bringing in photos or measurements of the area when shopping can help narrow down the choices.

 McNair also urges customers to consider how they are planning to use the furniture.
 “I ask people first thing if they are planning on setting the furniture out to catch their breath on for a moment, or if they are really planning on using it,” she says.
 Treating the outdoor space as though it were indoors will also help with the quandary of finding a vision for the area.
 Dining sets and bars will suffice for meals, yet conversation areas with loveseats and chairs will allow for friends to linger over a cold drink.
 Mixing and matching pieces is the way to go for an eclectic look, or to outfit a space that may be difficult or oddly shaped.

 Vaughan suggests that an outdoor dining area works well when it is coordinated and close to an indoor seating area, since the areas will perfectly complement each other when entertaining.
 Outdoor seating areas with cushioned furniture should be placed in covered areas so that fabric will not get wet as easily.
-Uncovered areas will benefit from an umbrella, which will offer shade and coolness in the heat of the day.
+Uncovered areas will benefit from an umbrella or patio covers, which will offer shade and coolness in the heat of the day.